-This mode is the most recommended of the serial slave modes.
+Though the maximum throughput cannot be achieved using this mode, it is the most recommended of the serial slave modes.
 Figure 19 shows the detailed timing diagrams of this method.
-After a conversion is complete, indicated by BUSY returning LOW, the result of this conversion can be read while both \overline{CS} and \overline{RD} are LOW.
+After a conversion is complete, indicated by BUSY returning LOW, the result of this conversion can be read while both $\overline{CS}$ and $\overline{RD}$ are LOW.
 The data is shifted out, MSB first, with 16 clock pulses and is valid on both the rising and falling edge of the clock.